dendronhq/dendron-site/vault/dendron.topic.keybindings.md

 If you prefer to work with JSON, you can use `Open Keyboard Shortcuts (JSON)`.

-You can read more about keybinding syntax [here](https://code.visualstudio.com/docs/getstarted/keybindings)
+If you want to learn more about how keybindings work in VSCode, please read the official documents [here](https://code.visualstudio.com/docs/getstarted/keybindings)

 # Tips